stew·ard·ship: the responsible overseeing and protection of something considered worth caring for and preserving.

-Land stewards are the Nature Trust’s eyes and ears on the ground at our various nature preserves.
+Land stewards and stewardship groups are the Nature Trust’s eyes and ears on the ground at our various nature preserves.
 They are responsible for monitoring and caring for their assigned preserve by conducting a monitoring report at least once per year to note any changes to the site.
-They should also be able to complete small tasks on the preserve such as trimming the trees along the trail or repairing the entrance sign.
+It is important that the Nature Trust gets consistent information about a preserve’s conditions from some of the people who are most familiar with it.
+With this information, Nature Trust can make effective and integral plans of actions for the perpetual management of the nature preserves.

 This is a great opportunity for those who love being outdoors, want to be involved in land conservation, and live close to a preserve.